University of California Marching Band: Performances

-Football Performances
+Football performances

-During weeks of home football games the Cal Band gives several performances.
+During weeks of home football games, the Cal Band gives several performances.
 On Fridays before a game, the Cal Band plays at the noon rallies on Sproul Plaza.
 On game days the Cal Band gives a concert on Sproul Plaza an hour and a half before kickoff.
 Following this performance, the Band marches in formation to California Memorial Stadium, leading a procession of Cal alumni and fans.
-During home football games the band gives a pre-game show, a half time show, and typically a musical performance after the game as the crowd leaves.
+During home football games the band gives a pre-game show, a half time show that changes every week, and typically a musical performance after the game as the crowd leaves.
 During the game, the band is seated to the left of the primary student section, and plays stand songs, as well as fight songs throughout the game.
 A "break off" band performed in the front of each major section during the third quarter prior to the 2012 renovation of California Memorial Stadium.
 In 2017, the band played alongside University of Washington Husky Marching Band in their “Tribute to Horn Bands” show, featuring music from The Blues Brothers, Tower of Power, Earth, Wind & Fire, and Chicago.

 In the Bleacher Report's power ranking of the top 25 college marching band pregames shows and traditions, the Cal Band was named 9th (of 25) as having a show that "beckons [the] former glory days, full of school songs and traditional formations" and is "a stand-alone classic".